 - Member-only area of the website

-- Discounts on events, including a new range of CPD opportunities such as webinars, elearning and other resources
+- Discounts on events, including a range of CPD opportunities such as webinars, elearning and other resources

 - Access to RCSLT grants to support CPD and research

 Your membership fees contribute to the development of the latest professional and clinical guidelines.
-They help pay for many activities that strengthen speech and language therapy through engagement with the RCSLT’s key stakeholders.
+They also help to pay for many activities that strengthen speech and language therapy through engagement with the RCSLT’s key stakeholders.

 RCSLT members contribute to, and benefit from, the development of the speech and language therapy profession in the UK.